MickyMori/Lab_assignment_1/README.md

 Project Description
 -------------------------

-This project involves controlling a robot's movement based on the detection and interaction with Aruco markers in its environment.
+This project involves controlling a robot's and camera's movement based on the detection and interaction with Aruco markers in its environment.
 The robot navigates through a predefined sequence of markers until it reaches the end.
 The implementation is done in `ROS Noetic`, both in simulation using the Gazebo environment and with an implementation on the real robot ([ROSbot](https://husarion.com/)).

 The IDs of the markers have specific meanings: